gary8564/project-historical-document-analysis/README.md

 3. Backbones:\
    (1) Transformers-based backbones:\
-   &emsp;In order to fit in the constraints of training capacity, most of the encoder layers are frozen.
-However, freezing large portions of layers also\
-   &emsp;led to unpromising results.
+   In order to fit in the constraints of training capacity, most of the encoder layers are frozen.
+However, freezing large portions of layers also led to unpromising results.
 It may be difficult to learn and fit into this complex domain-specific large dataset if freezing most parts of the model architecture.\

-   &emsp;Even though the result is not promising, the above mAP results can still get another interesting observation: SwinT transformers have more learning capacity to detect smaller objects.\
+   Even though the result is not promising, the above mAP results can still get another interesting observation: SwinT transformers have more learning capacity to detect smaller objects.\

    (2) ResNeXT and EfficientNet:\
-   &emsp;In order to speed up the training process, `nn.DataParallel` is utilized to fit with the Kaggle GPU-T4x2 accelerator.\
-   &emsp;The above ablation study indicates that both EfficientNet and ResNeXT yield outstanding performances.
+   In order to speed up the training process, `nn.DataParallel` is utilized to fit with the Kaggle GPU-T4x2 accelerator.
+The above ablation study indicates that both EfficientNet and ResNeXT yield outstanding performances.
 In particular, ResNeXT-\
-   &emsp;backbone model exceptionally outperforms others.\
+   backbone model exceptionally outperforms others.\

 ## Outlook and Future Work